josiahcarlson/rom/README.rst

 ===============

 1. Make sure you have Python 2.6, 2.7, or 3.3+ installed
-2. Make sure that you have Andy McCurdy's Redis library installed: https://github.com/andymccurdy/redis-py/ or https://pypi.python.org/pypi/redis
+2. Make sure that you have Andy McCurdy's Redis client library installed: https://github.com/andymccurdy/redis-py/ or https://pypi.python.org/pypi/redis
 3. Make sure that you have the Python 2 and 3 compatibility library, 'six'